rajatbutola/Chatbot_basedon_GenAI-Hybrid-RAG-Langchain/README.md

    - GPT-4 Turbo is used as the language model for command generation and query reformulation.

 3. **Prompts**:
-   - Few-shot prompt examples for ChimeraX commands.
+   - Few-shot prompt examples for text generation.
    - Custom negotiation prompts to tailor responses for actionable tasks.
    - Contextual question formulation prompts for history-aware interactions.